 According to one researcher, today’s technology could be compared to the arrival of the cigarette centuries ago.
 We won’t know for many years the cumulative damage that it may be doing.
 The difficulty is that we can’t do without this technology, whereas cigarettes, though they are addictive, they aren’t a necessity.

-While we’ve all heard the message by now, that unplugging and going offline is good for us, it’s certainly not time to be using it for wrapping our chips in.
+While we’ve all heard the headline by now, that unplugging and going offline is good for us.
+It’s certainly not time to be using it for wrapping our chips in.
 Like the marketing messages that bombard and overload us on a daily basis, most of us do need to hear some things many times before the message begins to sink in and we give it a higher value.

 Like with so many things, we don’t know what we don’t know until we’ve tried it.